Weird Science (comics): Media adaptations

-John Hughes' 1985 film has become the most famous bearer of the Weird Science name.
+John Hughes' 1985 film—based on the story "Made of the Future!"
+(Weird Science #5)—has become the most famous bearer of the Weird Science name.
 Joel Silver, the producer of the film, had acquired film rights to EC Comics in the early 1980s.
-However, the film has little in common with the comic book series besides sharing the title.
+However, the film has little in common with the comic book series and the said source story besides sharing the title.
 A television series aired from 1994 to 1997 following the success of the film.

-HBO's Perversions of Science is a science fiction/horror television series based on Weird Science stories.
 It has been suggested on The Simpsons season 3 DVD commentary for the episode "Treehouse of Horror II" that the appearance of Kang and Kodos was based on cover art from EC Comics.
 No specific issue number is mentioned, but it may be a combination of different covers including possibly Weird Science #6 and #16.